-If you don´t know how any or some of these methods actually work then don´t worry as I will explain how to use each of these methods to smooth your 3D prints.
+If you don´t know how any or some of these methods actually work then don´t worry as I will explain exactly how to smooth your 3D prints in the following.

-How to Smooth any 3D Print by Sanding and Priming
+How to Smooth 3D Prints by Sanding Them

-As a whole, to smooth a 3D printed part it is important to start with a rougher 120 grit sandpaper first to remove uneven parts from the surface first before moving on to 200 grit and finally 320 grit sandpaper.
+To smooth a 3D printed part it is important to start with rougher 120-grit sandpaper first to remove uneven parts from the surface before moving on to 200 grit and finally 320-grit sandpaper.
 Applying a coat of spray-on filler before sanding the 3D print will make the whole process easier and faster.

-The reason why I recommend this method of smoothing 3D prints for most projects and especially for beginners is because it is the easiest method and you don´t require any hazardous liquids like Ethyl Acetate.
+The reason why I recommend this method of smoothing 3D prints for most projects and especially for beginners is that it is the easiest method and you don´t require any hazardous liquids like Acetone or Isopropyl alcohol.

 Here is how I usually sand my 3D prints.

-First I use some rough grit sandpaper and files to smooth very rough parts.
+First I use some rough grit sandpaper and files to remove filament threads or residue from supports.